National Guard - Logo

 Conditions for Specific Benefits

-• Educational Benefits: Often require a certain length of active duty service.
+Programs like the GI Bill require a minimum length of active duty service.

 Impact of Type of Service on Benefits